DC Comics v. Mark Towle

-The court applied this test on Batmobile to conclude that the character is the property of DC Comics and is entitled to copyright protection.
+The court applied this test to the Batmobile to conclude that the character is the property of DC Comics and is entitled to copyright protection.
 The defendant, thus, had infringed upon the plaintiff's copyright.
 While concluding so, the ninth circuit court affirmed the judgement of the federal district court.

 Background

 Plaintiffs

 DC comics is an American comic book publisher and owner of the comic books featuring the story of Batman.
 It is also one of the oldest and largest American comic book companies.
 The character in question, the Batmobile, is a fictional, high-tech automobile which is the primary mode of transportation for Batman.
 It possesses Bat like external features and is equipped with futuristic weaponry and crime fighting technology.
 Since the creation of the character it has appeared multiple times in various comic books, television series or motion pictures.
-As pointed out by the court, two depictions of the Batmobile are relevant for the case: 1966 television series starring Adam West, and the 1989 motion picture starring Michael Keaton.
+As pointed out by the court, two depictions of the Batmobile were relevant for the case: those in the 1966 television series starring Adam West, and the 1989 motion picture starring Michael Keaton.

 Defendant

-Mark Towle is the owner of 'Gotham Garage' where he produced replicas of the aforementioned batmobile versions.
-The court notes that Mark concedes the fact that the replicas copy the designs of such versions, though they do not copy every feature.
-Various car collectors were buying these replicas for a price worth $90,000 approximately.
-Before a lawsuit was filed by DC Comics, Mark had advertised these replicas as the "batmobile" and used the domain name batmobilereplicas.com.
-Mark himself admitted that he was not authorized by the plaintiffs to manufacture such replicas. he also sells kits which the customers can use to modify their cars to look like Batmobile.
+Mark Towle is the owner of Gotham Garage where he produced replicas of the aforementioned Batmobile versions.
+The court noted that Mark conceded the fact that the replicas copy the designs of such versions, though they do not copy every feature.
+Various car collectors were buying these replicas for a price of approximately $90,000.
+Before a lawsuit was filed by DC Comics, Mark had advertised these replicas as "Batmobiles" and used the domain name batmobilereplicas.com.
+Mark himself admitted that he was not authorized by the plaintiffs to manufacture such replicas.
+He also sold kits which the customers could use to modify their cars to look like the Batmobile.